 Since 2016 I have placed my hope for the United States in three new developments: the #metoo movement, the number of women and minorities who ran (and won!) for office in 2018, and the initial diversity of the Democratic candidates for President.
 To watch that initial diversity melt away into a contest between two cisgender, heterosexual, white men in their seventies who both have histories with sexual harassment is … depressing … to say the least.

 Remember back in 2015 when liberals were saying they wished Warren was running for President rather than Hillary Clinton?
 Remember when we covered our newsfeeds, coffee mugs, and tote bags with “nevertheless she persisted?”
-Remember when no one thought a Consumer Protection Agency was possible until Warren made it happen?
+Remember when no one thought a Consumer Financial Protection Bureau was possible until Warren made it happen?
 Do you?
 Because it felt like all that was all forgotten once she announced her candidacy for president.

 Almost overnight, Warren’s reputation transformed from an eloquent, passionate, and effective politician striving to protect the most vulnerable in society into a schoolmarmish, elitist, and insufficiently progressive tool of neoliberalism.
 It’s as if there is a glass ceiling in national politics.
 As if folksy trumps informed or blue sky thinking is better than careful planning.